 Many organizations use Excel spreadsheets to track their maintenance for a variety of reasons.
 For one, it’s essentially a free way of tracking work orders, scheduling needs, inventory, and more.
 But, more importantly, spreadsheets can hold large amounts of data, which allows you to track all of your maintenance in one location.

 However, an Excel-based facilities management system presents a few critical issues that you should be mindful of.
 Even if you think your system is working perfectly for you, there may be some improvements that you don’t even know could be made!
-Please consider the following 7 capabilities that a CMMS can provide your organization.
+Please consider the following 7 capabilities that CMMS software can provide your organization.

 1. Automatically send tasks to technicians